normanlee8/cse15l-lab-reports/lab-report-3.md

         increasing the incidence of CHF in the ALLHAT trial, it failure findings in ALLHAT, the results support the current
 ```
-The -i option ignores case-sensitivity and is useful for finding a given string without worrying about the case.
+The -i option ignores case sensitivity with "imagination" and "allhat" in the examples.
+It is useful for finding a given string without worrying about the case.
 It is useful for finding strings with various cases.

 **grep -o**